tcha-tcho/interphone/README.md

 String.to_id()
 -------
-Atach to String the capacity of transform itself into a mix of letters and numbers, good to use as a unique ID
+Attached to to String the capacity of transform itself into a mix of letters and numbers, good to use as a unique ID
 ```javascript